HOUSING CHOICE VOUCHER PROGRAM

 General Information for Landlords

-The Section 8 Housing Choice Voucher program is designed to assist very low income families in affording decent, safe, and sanitary housing in the private market.
-Since housing assistance is provided on behalf of the family or individual, participants are able to find their own housing, including single family homes, apartments, and townhouses.
+The Section 8 Housing Choice Voucher program is designed to assist very low-income families in affording decent, safe, and sanitary housing in the private market.
+Since housing assistance is provided on behalf of the family or individual, participants can find their own housing, including single family and manufactured homes, apartments, and townhouses.
 The participants can choose any housing that meets the requirements of the program.

 How to List a Vacant Property at Section 8